Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/centrifuge_data.md

 <br>
 <br>

-### **Centrifuge Output Weighting** (Optional)
+## **Output Weighting**
+***

 There are three different weight values that can be set for the centrifuge outputs.
 These correspond with the three different centrifuge outputs available.
 There is the `mainOutputWeight`, the `secondaryOutputWeight`, and the `bottleOutputWeight`.
 These values are *optional* and can be used to determine the chance an item has to be output from the centrifuge recipe.
-Like the breed weight above they are two-digit decimal numbers between 0.00 -> 1.00.
+They are two-digit decimal numbers between 0.00 -> 1.00.

 Here is an example: